JedWatson/react-tappable/README.md

-react-tappable
+React-Tappable
 ==============

-Tappable component for React
+Tappable component for React.
+Abstracts touch events to implement `onTap` and `onPress`.